Western Rockhopper Penguin vs Yellow-eyed Penguin

 Which is bigger, Western Rockhopper Penguin or Yellow-eyed Penguin?

-The Yellow-eyed Penguin is larger, standing up to 79cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Yellow-eyed Penguin is larger, standing up to 79 cm tall and weighing up to 8.5 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Western Rockhopper Penguin or Yellow-eyed Penguin?